six2dez/reconftw/README.md

 - Comprehensive subdomain enumeration (passive, bruteforce, permutations, certificate transparency, etc.)
 - Vulnerability scanning for XSS, SSRF, SQLi, LFI, SSTI, and more
 - OSINT for emails, metadata, API leaks, and third-party misconfigurations
-- Distributed scanning with AX Framework for faster execution
+- Resumable, checkpointed scans with structured JSONL output
-- Customizable workflows with a detailed configuration file
+- Customizable workflows via a layered TOML configuration
 - Integration with Faraday for reporting and visualization
 - Support for Docker, Terraform and Ansible deployments